asbaker/node-fda-nutrient-database/README.md

 nutrients = fda.abbreviated(cb)

-This invokes the callback with an array of objects from the abreviated datafile:
+This invokes the callback with an array of objects from the abbreviated datafile:
 {
   ndbNo: '09522',
   shortDescription: 'CRANBERRY JUC BLEND,100% JUC,BTLD,W/ ADDED VIT C & CA',